AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Environment_Equivalence/content.rst

 Environment Equivalence
 =======================

-Qualification data is produced both in the environment where qualification activities are performed and in the environment where the qualified tool is used (see :qmref:`$(parent)::User_Activities`).
+Qualification data is produced both in the environment where qualification activities are performed and in the environment where the qualified tool is used (see :qmref:`../User_Activities`).
 For the whole set of qualification material to be consistent, those 2  environments must be equivalent.
 The equivalence of the following items is deemed sufficient to establish equivalence of environments:

 #.
 The GNAT Pro executable name, version number and host operating system;
 #.
 The list of GNAT Pro compilation switches;